IPC Classes and Complying with IPC Standards for PCB Design

 - Every product contains defects, but these defects should be minor enough that your board will not have major problems during fabrication.

-- The IPC-6012E standards on annular rings for Class 3 products are designed to ensure your vias have appropriate mechanical strength to withstand thermal expansion during operation.
+- The IPC-6012E standards on annular rings for Class 3 products are designed to ensure your vias have the appropriate mechanical strength to withstand thermal expansion during operation.

 - Design data for an IPC product class will need to be exported into standard manufacturing file formats.
 The IPC-2581 is one popular vendor-neutral file format.